What is Lent? Plus 12 Best Books For Lent Season

 The Shepherd’s Wife

 There was one spot, not too far in, where I actually got so mad I put the book down for a week.
 I’ve never done that before.
 But here’s the thing.
-I was angry at human pride, ego, and the preserving of one’s position no matter the cost.
+I was angry at human pride, ego, and the preservation of one’s position no matter the cost.
 I was actually expecting what happened to happen, and when it did, it made me feel sick.
 Because I see similar situations in real life far too often.
 Maybe not exactly, but the sentiment, for sure.

 I received an advance copy of this book from @NetGalley, and chose to review it here.
 All thoughts are my own.